Home « Program « Nurse Family Partnership «

 For Nurse Home Visitors AND Supervisors:

-• Unit One: 40 hours of orientation self-study
+• Unit One: 20 hours of study (22 for supervisors)

-• Unit Two: 25 hours over 3 ¾ days in Denver of face-to-face education and experiential practice
+• Unit Two: 27 hours over 3 ¾ days in Denver of face-to-face education and experiential practice

-• Unit Three: approximately 10 hours of additional distance education and a series of team-based, supervisor-led topical professional development modules
+• Unit Three: Approximately 10 hours of additional distance education and a series of team-based, supervisor-led topical professional development modules

 For Supervisors (in addition to the above):